 Is foster volunteering right for you?

-by Ontario SPCA and Humane Society | Interesting | September 1, 2022
+by | Interesting |

-The Ontario SPCA and Humane Society is currently recruiting foster volunteers to assist its animal centres by temporarily providing a safe and nurturing environment in their home for animals in need.
+The Ontario SPCA and Humane Society is currently recruiting foster volunteers to assist its animal centres by temporarily providing a safe and nurturing environment in their home for animals in need!

-The Foster Program benefits animals who are not ready for adoption and are either too young, sick, injured, under socialized or stressed to thrive in the animal centre environment.
+The Foster Program benefits animals who are not ready for adoption and are either too young, sick, injured, under-socialized or stressed to thrive in the animal centre environment.
 Instead, animals are cared for in a nurturing foster home.
-We are currently looking for foster families who can care for pregnant cats and dogs and continue that care once their babies are born.
-There is also a need for foster volunteers who can care for animals requiring specialized medical care.

-Interested in becoming a foster volunteer?
 Here are the answers to our most frequently asked questions to help you determine if becoming a foster volunteer is right for you:

 What experience do I need to foster?

-Fostering an animal is a rewarding experience.
-Seeing an animal thrive through love and care can bring so much joy as a caregiver!
-Every family member in the household will need to be prepared for the commitment and emotions involved with fostering.
-Experience in animal care, training and giving medications is helpful in becoming a foster parent.
-Foster parents must be at least 18 years old and be able to set aside time to socialize your foster animal and monitor their health.
-You also need reliable access to transportation to bring the animal to any necessary appointments.
+Experience in animal care, training and giving medications is helpful in becoming a foster parent, but a willingness to learn is the most important thing.
+Foster parents must be at least 18 years old and be able to set aside time to socialize with your foster animal and monitor their health.
+You also need reliable access to transportation to take the animal to any necessary appointments.

 What will I need to provide my foster animal?